ky-s/taskwarrior_rails/README.md

 Things you may want to cover:

 * Ruby version
+2.7.0

 * System dependencies
+yarn が必要

 * Configuration

 * Database creation
+unuse, back-end is taskwarrior.

 * Database initialization
+unuse, back-end is taskwarrior.

 * How to run the test suite